codecrafters-io/build-your-own-grep/stage_descriptions/highlighting-05-na5.md

 - Exit with no printed output

 If the input text matches the pattern, your program must exit with the code 0 and
-- The output text should be supplied to another command, depending on the case.
+- The output text should be supplied to another command.
-- The ANSI escape sequence for highlighting should not be supplied to another command, depending on the case.
+- The output text should not contain the ANSI sequences used for highlighting the matches.

 ### Notes